Schemes and types of plans

 Sigedis

 How are supplementary pensions constituted?
-Both employees and the self-employed can build up a supplementary pension.
-Someone who works (or has worked) as an employee and as a self-employed person can build up (or have built up) a supplementary pension under both schemes.
-In 2024, there were 120,778 additional members with reserves acquired only in the employee scheme (+3.29%).
-Similarly, the number of members in the category "employees and self-employed" increased by 6.56% in 2024, only the category with only reserves acquired as self-employed decreased (slightly) (-2.09%).
-Citizens are increasingly mobile during their careers, so over the years they often build up a supplementary pension in different jobs (in several pension plans).
-Almost 52% of all members (around 2.3 million) have more than one supplementary pension plan.
-Of those members with only a supplementary employee’s pension, 51% have only one pension plan.
+Both employees and self-employed persons are entitled to a supplementary pension.
+A person who works (or has worked) as an employee and self-employed person may establish (or have established) a supplementary pension under both schemes.
+In 2025, there were 83.056 more members with reserves acquired only in the employee scheme (+ 2.19%).
+Similarly, the number of affiliates in the category "employees and self-employed" increased by 6.13% in 2024, only the category with only reserves acquired as self-employed decreased (slightly) (-1.59%).
+Citizens are increasingly mobile over the course of their careers, so that over the years they often build up a supplementary pension in different jobs (in several pension plans).
+Almost 50% of all members (approximately 2.4 million) have more than one supplementary pension plan.
+Of those members with only a supplementary employee’s pension, 50% have only one pension plan.
 Among the (pure) self-employed, this figure is 49%.
-Members with reserves both as employees and as self-employed persons have, by definition, several supplementary pension plans.
+Members with reservations both as employees and as self-employed persons have, by definition, several supplementary pension plans.
 Employees can build up their supplementary pension in several types of plans.
-Between 1 January 2018 and 1 January 2024, there are around 31% more members with a collective business plan.
-In the same period, there are 26% more affiliates with a sector plan.
-As of 1 January 2024, there are almost 1% fewer members with an individual business plan compared to the previous year.
-The organiser of the pension plan may entrust the management of the pension reserves to an insurer or a pension fund (IRP).
-3,707,170 people are affiliated to a pension plan managed by an insurer.
-Pension funds manage the pension reserves of 2,039,611 members.
+Between 1 January 2019 and 1 January 2025, there are around 29% more members with a collective business plan.
+In the same period, there are 33% more affiliates with a sector plan.
+On 1 January 2025, there were almost 1% fewer members with an individual business plan than in the previous year.
+The pension plan organiser may entrust the management of pension reserves to an insurer or pension fund (IRP).
+3.832.559 persons are affiliated with a pension plan managed by an insurer.
+Pension funds manage the pension reserves of 2,099,343 members.

 From / till